Millicent Todd Bingham

-Millicent Todd Bingham (1880–1968), was an American geographer and the first woman to receive a doctorate in geology and geography from Harvard.
+Millicent Todd Bingham (1880–1968) was an American geographer and the first woman to receive a doctorate in geology and geography from Harvard.
 She was also a leading expert on the poet Emily Dickinson.

 Biography

 Born Millicent Todd on February 5, 1880, in Washington, D.C., she was the only child of highly accomplished parents, astronomer David Peck Todd and writer and editor Mabel Loomis Todd.

-Millicent attended Mrs. Stearns' School in Amherst, Massachusetts, and Miss Hersey's School for Girls in Boston, founded by Heloise Hersey, before beginning her university studies at Vassar College, Poughkeepsie, New York, where she was awarded a B.A. in liberal arts in 1902.
+Millicent attended Mrs. Stearns' School in Amherst, Massachusetts, and Miss Hersey's School for Girls in Boston, founded by Heloise Hersey, before beginning her university studies at Vassar College, Poughkeepsie, New York, where she was awarded an A.B. in liberal arts in 1902.
 For a short time, she became an instructor of French, first at Vassar (1902-1904) and then at Wellesley College (1906-1907).
 During her years of travels with her family, she studied at the Sorbonne, University of Paris (1905-1906), and at the University of Berlin (1909-1910).

 After returning to Massachusetts she earned her M.A. in geography at Radcliffe College, Cambridge, Massachusetts in 1917 and then left for Europe that same year to join the war-relief efforts there and worked at a hospital as part of the women’s auxiliary of the YMCA, and lectured to American soldiers at the University of Grenoble, about the geography of France as part of the U.S. Army Education Corps.

 She married psychologist Walter Van Dyke Bingham (1880–1952) on December 4, 1920, and she earned her Ph.D. at Harvard University in 1923.
 By doing so, she became the first woman at Harvard to earn a doctorate in geology and geography.